castedo/ocelib/README.md

 Functionality
 -------------

+* SWIG typemaps for boost::posix_time::ptime in R, Python and Java are in the `swig` directory.
 * The code under `jios` implements abstract interfaces for reading/writing json-like input/output.
 There are concrete classes for outputting single-line or pretty-printed JSON text.
 There are also functions for